 If there isn’t an easy answer, ambivalent people, more than black-and-white thinkers, are likely to procrastinate and avoid making a choice, for instance about whether to take a new job, says Dr. Harreveld.
 But if after careful consideration an individual still can’t decide, one’s gut reaction may be the way to go.
 Dr. van Harreveld says in these situations he flips a coin, and if his immediate reaction when the coin lands on heads is negative, then he knows what he should do.

 Researchers can’t say for sure why some people tend towards greater ambivalence.
-Certain personality traits play a role—people with a strong need to reach a conclusion in a given situation tend to black-and-white thinking, while ambivalent people tend to be more comfortable with uncertainty.
+Certain personality traits play a role—people with a strong need to conclude a given situation tend to black-and-white thinking, while ambivalent people tend to be more comfortable with uncertainty.
 Individuals who are raised in environments where their parents are ambivalent or unstable may grow to experience anxiety and ambivalence in future relationships, according to some developmental psychologists.

 People with clinical depression, for instance, often get mired in a negative view of the world.
 They may interpret a neutral action like a friend not waving to them as meaning that their friend is mad at them, and have trouble thinking about alternative explanations.